New doctoral candidate, welcome to the Faculty of Science and Engineering

 - Information of the event

-- The session of the Faculty of Science and Engineering and its doctoral programmes will be in the meeting room of Maaherran makasiini, Henrikinkatu 10 (entrance from the back yard, the second door from the street, 2nd floor) at 14.
-Welcome!
+- The session of the Faculty of Science and Engineering and its doctoral programmes will be orgnised on the same afternoon.

 - Doctoral candidates need to register each academic year as an attending (present) or non-attending (absent) student.
 Only doctoral candidates registered as attending student can get credits entered into study register and can get a degree certificate.
 The registration period is annually 1 June – 31 August.